 Size of the Pool

-Your pool’s size and the complexity of its plumbing system can also affect the cost to repair or replace pool pipes.
+Your pool’s size and the complexity of its plumbing system can also affect the cost of repairing or replacing pool pipes.
 Larger pools with more complicated plumbing systems require more materials and labor.

 Accessibility of the Pipes